Transgender Discrimination Claim - Case Study

 Ms L was delighted with the result and is now working as a van driver for a competitor.

-If you feel you have been discriminated against in the work, please contact our employment law team.
+If you feel you have been discriminated against in the work, whether that be gender discrimination, age discrimination or disability discrimination, please contact our employment law team.
 For more information on how our employment law team can help you, please call us on 0113 2007480 or fill in our contact form and one of our sexual orientation discrimination lawyers will call you back.

 Share this post: